D3ViL-NK/Deep-RL-Agent-Dino/README.md

 # Deep Reinforcement Learning Agent playing Dino

 ### Objective
-Studying the concept of deep reinforcemnt learning agent with a custom problem.
+Studying the concept of deep reinforcement learning agent with a custom problem.

 #### Sub-objective
 Making a Deep Reinforcement Learning agent to play the Game Dino.